Top 10 Famous Landmarks in the World

 The most famous man-made monuments in the world

-Here are the Top 10 famous landmarks in the world.
-These man-made landmarks and monuments are so well known because of their location or special architecture and of course are famous attractions which would be great to visit with your family.
+Here are our Top 10 famous landmarks in the world.
+These man-made landmarks and monuments are well known for their special locations, interesting architecture and important roles in history.
+They are also exciting places that are great to visit with your family.

 Top Famous Landmarks

-Quiz: Which of these are shown in the image?
-Can you name the others too? - See the bottom of this article.
+Quiz: Which of these landmarks are shown in the image?
+Can you name them?
+Solution at the bottom of this article.

 Top 10 Famous Landmarks